Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Reasonably Reasoning Agents

 The Bayesian-learning abstraction above matches what we can operationally observe from LLM agents: \emph{history-conditioned predictive distributions}.
 An LLM, when prompted with the game rules and the realized interaction history, induces a conditional distribution over next tokens, which can be arranged to correspond to a distribution over a discrete label for an opponent strategy.

 This ``as if Bayesian'' framing is appropriate for two reasons.
-First, the technical apparatus in Section~\ref{sec:setup} already works at the level of predictive distributions: given any coherent family of history-conditioned forecasts, we may represent it by an equivalent belief over opponents' strategies via the behavioral representatives $f_{-i}^{i,t}$ (and, in particular, by a fixed belief-equivalent profile $f_{-i}^i$ whose continuation matches posteriors along realized histories as in \eqref{eq:rep_choice}).
+First, the technical apparatus already works at the level of history-conditioned predictive distributions.
+The notation $f_{-i}^{i,t}$ is only a representative continuation model used to evaluate continuation values under those forecasts, and the formal representative construction is deferred to Appendix~\ref{app:belief_repr}.
 Second, recent theory and empirical evidence indicate that AI agents, most of which are auto-regressive LLM models, can implement Bayesian or approximately Bayesian in-context learning in repeated, stationary environments \citep{xie2021explanation, zhang2023and, falck2024context, wakayama2025context}.
 Interpreting the prompt history as data and the model’s induced distribution as a posterior predictive therefore provides a principled bridge between LLM behavior and Bayesian-learning agents in repeated games.

 Finally, Assumption~\ref{ass:grain_of_truth} should be understood as a modeling requirement on the LLM agent’s \emph{support}: the agent’s predictive model should not rule out (assign zero probability to) events that can actually occur under the true interaction induced by $f$.
-In practice, this corresponds to ensuring that the agent’s elicited beliefs (or the menu used to elicit them) are sufficiently expressive and include mild stochasticity/trembles so that no on-path event receives zero predicted probability.
+In practice, this corresponds to ensuring that the agent’s elicited beliefs are sufficiently expressive so that the true on-path behavior is not ruled out.
+Mild smoothing can be useful in implementation, but the finite-menu argument below does not require an exogenous tremble.